We know how pesky it can be to find the right-sized bra for maternity and nursing.

 Finding your correct bra size is easy.
 Follow these simple steps.

 - Determine your cup size: This involves taking your tape measure and wrapping it around the fullest part of your breasts.
-This measurement shouldn’t be so tight you’re squeezing your boobs, but it shouldn’t be so loose that the tape measure is hanging loose either.
+This measurement shouldn’t be so tight you’re squeezing your boobs, but it shouldn’t be so relaxed that the tape measure is hanging loose either.

-- Subtract your band measurement from your bust (cup) measurement: This will give you your actual cup size.
+- Subtract your band measurement from your bust (cup) measurement: This will give you your cup size.
 If the difference is one inch, you’re an A cup.
 For every inch above that, you add a cup size, so a four-inch difference is a D cup.

 Bra Fit According to Style

 Whether you prefer the underwire style or a sports bra, there is a way to know if it’s properly fitted.
 For the most part, you’ll know if you feel comfortable wearing it.
-However, even then it can be hard to tell if the fit is correct.
+However, even then, it can be hard to tell if the fit is correct.

 When determining the fit of a cupped bra, run through this list to check if everything is correct: